 Moral development in childhood and adolescence

 Moral development is a complex process.
 It includes the development of the ability to distinguish right from wrong, to act according to moral principles, and to feel moral emotions.
 In this context, learning moral principles is just as relevant as the development of moral motivation or the ability to make moral judgments (moral reasoning).
-The project "Moral Development in Childhood and Adolescence" deals with those various aspects of moral development and the different factors which influence it.
-The current studies particularly focus on the relevance of social cognitions as well as contextual and cognitive factors in the development of moral skills.
+The project "Moral Development in Childhood and Adolescence" dealt with those various aspects of moral development and the different factors which influence it.
+The studies particularly focused on the relevance of social cognitions as well as contextual and cognitive factors in the development of moral skills.

 During childhood, moral development is characterized by a two-step process.
 In the first, early process, children acquire knowledge about morality.
 Moral motivation develops in the following, second step of moral development.
 It is defined as the motivation to act according to moral principles, even if they are contrary to one’s own needs or wishes.
 However, the step from moral knowledge to moral motivation is not taken equally by all children.
 In fact, children differ in the time they need to take this step and in the degree of success.
 Also, the patterns of justification of moral principles and feelings change over the course of development.
-The project "Moral Development in Childhood and Adolescence" examines which factors matter in these developmental processes.
+The project "Moral Development in Childhood and Adolescence" examined which factors matter in these developmental processes.